-The proposed development consists of the development of a rural residential development along the shores of Deer Lake adjacent to Little Harbor.
-The residential development will encompass up to 17.7 hectares of forested land and will include for the development of fifty-five (55) rural residential lots on lots ranging in size from 0.3 hectares to 0.4 hectares (0.75 acres - 1.0 acres) and the construction of roads, water and sewer infrastructure and utilities.
+The proposed development is the second phase of a rural residential development along the shores of Deer Lake adjacent to Little Harbor.
+The residential development will encompass up to 27 hectares of private forested land and will include for the development of forty (40) rural residential properties on lots ranging in size from 0.4 hectares to 0.6 hectares (1.0 acres - 1.5 acres) and the construction of roads, water and sewer infrastructure and utilities.